Pricing Your Consulting Services: Hourly, Fixed Price, or Hybrid Billing?

 • Determining your billing rate is crucial for building your business.

-• Ideally, it should align with the income you need, the market value of your services, and the value you deliver to your clients.
+• Ideally your bill rate should align with the income you need, the market value of your services, and the value you deliver to your clients.

-Determining your billing rate is crucial for building your business.
+Determining your billing rate is one of the most crucial decisions for any independent contractor or consultant.
 Ideally, it should align with the income you need, the market value of your services, and the value you deliver to your clients.
 Once you calculate your billing rate, you need to decide how to bill—that is, by the hour, by the project, or by a hybrid of the two.

 Three basic methods for deciding on a billing rate are cost-based, market-based, and value-based.

-Once you’ve landed upon your chosen method, you’ll also need to factor in your overall costs (labor, taxes, benefits, and overheads), your billable time (how many hours you are actually available to work), and profits and losses.
-To determine which type of billing rate is right for you, check out our comprehensive bill rate guide.
+To determine which type of billing rate is right for you, check out MBO’s comprehensive bill rate guide.
 Below, you’ll find a summary of your bill rate options to help you get started.

 Pros